 Train travel is one of the most relaxing and enjoyable ways to explore Britain.

-With over 2,500 train stations in Britain, visitors have the chance to discover both cities and countryside throughout England, Scotland and Wales.
+With over 2,500 train stations in Britain, visitors have the chance to explore Britain and discover both cities and countryside throughout England, Scotland and Wales.
 Travel times between key destinations are very fast, for example London Kings Cross – Edinburgh 4 hours 20 minutes, London Euston – Manchester 2 hours, London Paddington – Bath 1 hour 25 minutes, London Paddington – Cardiff 2 hours 5 minutes, London Kings Cross – York 1 hour 50 minutes and Manchester Piccadilly – Windermere, Lake District 1 hour 40 minutes.

 The most cost effective way to explore Britain by train is with a BritRail Pass, which also includes many 2 for 1 attraction offers.
 With a BritRail Pass visitors can travel anytime and anywhere on the national train network, so they can just as easily uncover the delights of Scotland as they can relax on a beach in Cornwall.